etsfactory/reference_material/README.md

 # Reference material
 This repo contains guides and other reference material that may be useful when learning how to use a particular tool or programming language.

+## Guides
+- How to set up a conda environment for data science
+- How to set up a Jupyter Dashboard server/client

 ## Learning by example
 ### Cheatsheets
+- Python
+- reStructuredText
+- Git
 - Markdown

 ### Real-world examples